 2. Pick the right yarn.

-Review the tips above for choosing the best yarn for a cardigan or sweater.
-While crochet blanket patterns can sometimes be made with a different yarn weight, you must choose a yarn that’s the same weight as a garment pattern recommends.
+Review the tips above for choosing the best yarn for your specific project.
+While crochet blanket patterns can sometimes be made with a different yarn weight, when making a sweater or cardigan, you must choose a yarn that’s the same weight as the pattern recommends.

 Otherwise, your project could be way too big or way too small.